minhrongcon2000/python-async-handler/README.md

 ### Important notes

 For those who only copies and pastes the source code, please add the following environment variables `PYTHONPATH=/path/to/your/module/with/async-handler`.
 That way, Python interpreter can find where you put your source code.

+## Compatibility

+- Works with Python 3.9+ (I really want this to work with Python below that, but I haven't found a way!)